swagger-api/swagger-play/play-2.4/swagger-play2/README.md

 ```

 This will "attach" the /api-docs/pet api to the swagger resource listing, and the method to the `getPetById` method above

+Please note that the minimum configuration needed to have a route/controller be exposed in swagger declaration is to have an `Api` annotation at class level.

 #### The ApiParam annotation